Information for Graduates

 - Stoles are gold and blue with JCU logo

 - Leadership Cords – red

 - Student Clubs and organizations – approved JCU logo pins

 - *Other recognized student organizations or academic programs wishing to provide student

 members with organization or program recognition regalia adornments to be worn at

 Commencement must seek prior approval from the Office of the President.

 Decorated mortarboards, sashes, or pins representing students’ individual identity are permitted, barring profanity, offensive language/symbols, slogans, or direct attacks or references to speakers or special guests.

-For more information regarding the graduation procedure check your MYJCU account or contact [email protected]
+For more information regarding graduation procedures, please check your JCU email or contact [email protected]"